Manasvisingh12/BreezyBeachesApp/README.md

 ## How It Works

-1. Admin updates environmental parameters for beaches
+1. Admin updates environmental parameters for beaches.
-2. The system evaluates beach suitability based on predefined rules
+2. The system evaluates beach suitability based on predefined rules.
-3. Users can check suitability scores and visit recommendations
+3. Users can check suitability scores and visit recommendations.

 ## Database